HE204 Nutrition and Fitness

 HE252 First Aid and CPR

-Provides accepted safety, first aid, and cardiopulmonary resuscitation, philosophy, techniques, and procedures that will enable students to appropriately cope with emergency situations ranging from minor to life-threatening.
-Upon successful completion, students may earn a certification from the American Heart Association.
+Provides accepted safety, first aid, and cardiopulmonary resuscitation, philosophy, techniques, and procedures that will enable students to appropriately cope with emergencies ranging from minor to life-threatening.
+Upon successful completion, students may earn a completion card from the American Heart Association.
 F, W, Sp, Su

 HE262 CPR Instruction